 Once a month, on the 3rd Thursday afternoon, there is a department wide journal club and follow-up case conference and Research in Progress meeting.
 Follow-up conference is a rapid fire series of interesting cases recently presenting to our ED, with emphasis on their final diagnosis and outcomes.
 It is presented by one resident and one attending.
 Journal club provides a forum for reviewing the latest practice changing research to affect Emergency Medicine.
 Three teams comprised of 1 residents and 1 attending select and present an article.
 A statistics mini-lecture presented by one of the attendings.
 Journal often takes place at a local restaurant or the home of an attending.

-A new simulation curriculum, under the direction of our Simulation Coordinator and our Educational Fellow, use a state of the art, high-fidelity simulator, to augment our traditional educational experiences.
-These simulator sessions are used throughout the year and at all levels of training.
+A new simulation curriculum, under the direction of our Faculty Simulation Director, use a state of the art, high-fidelity simulator, to augment our traditional educational experiences.
+These simulation sessions are used throughout the year and at all levels of training.

 The housestaff at Highland feel strongly that some of the best teaching comes from their peers.
 Each resident contributes to the formal curriculum by offering one core lecture per year, presenting at case conference (M&M), putting together a full follow-up case conference, presenting an article at journal club and contributing monthly to the medical student lecture series.
 Moreover, the Highland residency boasts a strong sense of camaraderie that is exemplified in the teaching and learning that takes place within the ED between the different classes and between the different levels of provider.
 Everyone benefits from the collective experience and knowledge of attendings, fellows, residents, medical students and physician assistants.

 We are proud of our nurturing and interactive academic environment at Highland.